 Section 4.
 Compensatory Time.
-Compensatory time for additional hours worked may be accrued to a maximum of 40 hours by mutual agreement of management and the employee in advance of performance of the work.
+Compensatory time for additional hours worked may be accrued to a maximum of 40 hours (240 hours for Police Lieutenants) by mutual agreement of management and the employee in advance of performance of the work.
 Compensatory time will be credited at the equivalent rate of overtime when appropriate.
 The use of compensatory time will be by mutual agreement between management and the employee and will not unduly disrupt the operations of the department.
-All compensatory time not used by the end of the last full pay period of the year will be paid out on the final paycheck of the year.
+All compensatory time not used by the end of the last full pay period of the year will be paid out on the final paycheck of the year (except for Police Lieutenants).
 An employee may request the payout of compensatory time during any payroll period for payment on the next payroll check, upon written request to Payroll.
 There will be no compensatory time for exempt employees.